UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_03.md

 type: slides
 ---

-# Add your own content
+# Add your own content:<br>Essentials

+Notes:
+Now that we know what a Jupyter Book is, let's go ahead and practice adding basic content to our sample book!

 ---